CST BLOG

 Glutamine Metabolism and Cancer

 The amino acid glutamine serves as an important metabolic fuel for rapidly proliferating cells.
-In fact, many cancer cells are reliant on glutamine to meet increased energy demands, and as such glutamine metabolism has emerged as an important therapeutic target in the treatment of cancer.
+In fact, many cancer cells are reliant on glutamine to meet increased energy demands, and as such, glutamine metabolism has emerged as an important therapeutic target in the treatment of cancer.

 • The isocitrate dehydrogenase enzymes (IDH1 and IDH2) play a central role in glutamine metabolism by catalyzing the reversible oxidative decarboxylation of isocitrate to yield a-ketoglutarate.
 Mutations in both IDH1 and IDH2 have been linked to the metabolic reprogramming observed in a variety of cancers.

-Glutamine Metabolism Interactive Signaling Pathway
+CST Glutamine Metabolism in Cancer Pathway Diagram

 Lipid Signaling and Cancer